aclao89/LA_Metro_Bike/README.md

 ![metro_bike](https://github.com/aclao89/LA_Metro_Bike/blob/master/Images/DSC01282-1600x885.jpg)

 I analyzed consumer behavior in terms of membership types, volumes of trips by day, monthly, popular routes and visualizations in the Greater Los Angeles area in 2017.
+Based on these findings, I can provide meaningful data to adjust station locations, number of bike availablity, popular routes taken, and popularity by month/day to improve usability and customer satisfaction.

                                                         Exploration Questions